-Richard Parker, President
+Richard Parker, Board Chair

-In my role as President I look forward to seeking opportunities for Kerby to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.
+In my role as Chair, I look forward to seeking opportunities for Kerby to collaborate with other agencies and to explore new uses for technology, creative approaches to the funding of services, and opportunities for intergenerational activities.

 I would like to introduce you to the Kerby Centre Board of Directors.
 To do so I asked them each the question “why do you want to be on the Board?”